embrace-io/embrace-docs/docs/ios/5x/integration/cli-tool.md

 edits it will make are:

 1) Configure the `DEBUG_INFORMATION_FORMAT` build setting to include dsym files
-1) Adding the Embrace Run Script phase used to upload dsyms
+1) Add the Embrace Run Script phase used to upload dSYMs

 It is recommended that you run this command with a clean state in your version control system.
 For instance in git, stash any changes you may have